joomla-projects/gsoc19_webservices/manual/en-US/specification/introduction.md

-## GSoC18 Webservices in Joomla 4! - Introduction
+## Webservices in Joomla 4! - Introduction

 *Welcome to the Joomla!
 Google Summer of Code (GSoC) 2018 project: Webservices in Joomla 4!*

 * Project Description: Integrating a rest API endpoint (like API/) into the Joomla Core.
 * Expected Results: Working REST API for the core.
 Including com_content as the reference implementation.
-* Knowledge Prerequisite: PHP, RESTful Webservices.
-* Nice to have: Joomla MVC, Open API, Knowledge of APIs, experience with Laravels Eloquent Framework.
-* Difficulty: Medium to Hard
-* Mentors: Matias Aguirre [@fastslack](https://github.com/fastslack), Anibal Sanchez [@anibalsanchez](https://github.com/anibalsanchez), George Wilson [@wilsonge](https://github.com/wilsonge)
 * Official repository: [joomla-projects/gsoc18_webservices](https://github.com/joomla-projects/gsoc18_webservices)

 * **Status: Draft**